emqx/emqx-docs/en_US/file-transfer/quick-start.md

    ::: tip:

-   In the S3 Exporter scenario, the download link provided does not lead to EMQX but directly to the S3 storage, as the file is not stored locally on EMQX.
+   In the S3 Exporter scenario, the download link provided does not lead to EMQX but directly to the S3 storage, so the file is not stored locally on EMQX.

    :::